 When a company deals with IT services, they are bound to get floods of queries, growing customer demands, and critical business issues to resolve.
 This makes the role of service desks and service operations in support of services even more critical in a live environment.
-IT service providers need to be more proactive in recording customer issues rather than quickly resolving it.
+IT service providers need to be more proactive in recording customer issues rather than quickly resolving them.
 There are engineers at the top level for that purpose.
 The operational staff of the service should be able to foresee and efficiently respond to customer needs.

 As efficient means of minimizing the number of assistance requests, proactive approaches such as trend analysis, preventive measures, and significant issue reviews must be considered.
 Sadly, IT service providers frequently concentrate on reactive practices and neglect constructive methodology despite their advantages.
 And this creates a massive gap in customer demand vs. IT service desk support offerings.
 While it is understood that a proactive approach to IT operations will offer advantages, a few IT service providers favor a reactive approach to help their clients.

 There is a myth going around in the market that automation and cloudshoring are mutually exclusive.
 In some instances, whether corporations are interested in profiting their business depends on investing in technology to automate a process or cloudshoring the job.
 These are the business that gives up on the forward leap as there are no excuses in the modern world for corporate to miss out on blending automation with cloudshoring in a profitable manner.